jeffbcross/http-design/README.md

 _friend of the web since ‘91_

+## Authors

+By Jeff Cross with much input from Caitlin Potter, Ben Lesh, Igor Minar, and other Angular team members.

 ## Overview

 Apps need a way to retrieve and change and assets from other places.
 Http is one of many reasonable